Site Map

 Combined therapy is when you take estrogen and progestin together every day.

-Your doctor may prescribe other medicines if you have severe symptoms or have a high risk of osteoporosis.
+Your provider may prescribe other medicines if you have severe symptoms or have a high risk of osteoporosis.
 For example, you may also take testosterone, a male hormone, to improve your sex drive.

 Side Effects of Hormone Therapy